resistance-modelling/slim/docs/source/getting-started.rst

 Runtime Environment
 *******************

-An *environmental setup* consists of a subfolder containing three files:
+An *environmental setup* consists of a folder containing three files:

 - ``params.json`` with simulation parameters specific to the organisation;
 - ``interfarm_time.csv`` with travel time of sea lice between any two given farms (as a dense CSV matrix);